 In a further effort to appeal to the American consumer, Jelke also distributed a pamphlet of recipes.
 Naturally, the majority of the recipes—for breads, cakes, soups, salad dressing, mayonnaise—called for Good Luck margarine.
-The few recipes that did call for margarine included other Jelke products, like Good Luck evaporated milk.
+The few recipes that did not call for margarine included other Jelke products, like Good Luck evaporated milk.
 The pamphlet matured into longer books, published at various times under the simple descriptive name, Jelke’s Good Luck Margarine Recipes.
 Another book, entitled Good Luck Color Scheme Parties gave hints on how to host color-coordinated events in every hue: brown, orange, rose, pink, yellow, green, lavender and even rainbow.
 The recipes, each calling for Good Luck margarine, enabled the hostess to match her food to her flowers, candles, linens and tableware.
 Jelke also touted the freshness and purity of his product, proudly displaying the Good Housekeeping Seal of Approval.

 Jelke was a clever business man who knew that packaging and marketing could only go so far.
 Early on he realized one inescapable fact.
 For cooking and baking, the color of margarine did not mean much, but, as a table spread, white margarine fell far short.
 There was a huge market for yellow margarine, if only Jelke could tap into it.
 He along with the other margarine companies sought another loophole, one that would enable them to sell pre-colored yellow margarine legally and cost-effectively.
 Because the 1902 higher tax applied only to artificially colored margarine, Jelke landed upon the idea of adding a natural coloring ingredient to the manufacturing process.
 This way, he thought, the tax would not apply.
 Jelke experimented with various substances and finally decided that the yolks of Chinese duck eggs were the answer.
 Dried and pulverized into a fine powder, the yolks could be used as a natural additive to margarine to make it yellow and thus circumvent the tax on artificially colored margarine.
 He had started buying the powdered duck yolks from commission merchants in Germany, but he soon decided to cut out the middle man and go directly to the source.
 Securing a low-cost supply of duck eggs was an important matter not to be trusted with anyone but family.